 Every second counts when trauma victims lie bleeding.
-The Chino Valley Fire District has partnered with the Chino Valley Fire Foundation in an effort to empower community members to take action by making trauma kits readily accessible in public places and teaching the public life-saving intervention skills that are easy to learn.
+Chino Valley Fire partnered with the Chino Valley Fire Foundation in an effort to empower community members to take action by making trauma kits readily accessible in public places and teaching the public life-saving intervention skills that are easy to learn.

 The Bleed Safe model allows cities, counties, and states the ability to evaluate and re-evaluate their readiness to manage trauma.
 A minimum criteria is set forth for communities to achieve Bleed Safe recognition.